 - The visual must be capable of being understood quickly, accurately, and effortlessly. - The visual is intended to reinforce the message.
 The rule for the maximum amount of printed material is six lines.
 If the message exceeds six lines, consider breaking the visual into two or three slides. - Choose your lettering for its readability.
 Printing is ordinarily much easier to read than cursive.
 Underlining should be used sparingly.
-Letters should be one inch high for every 25 feet of viewing distance. - The boldness of the letters is as important as their size.
+Letters should be one inch high for every 25 feet of viewing distance.
+There are font sizes available on many computers that allow for larger than average size letters. - The boldness of the letters is as important as their size.
 Boldness includes the line width, density, and sharpness.
 For maximum legibility, the width of the lines used to make letters should be about 15 percent of the letter height.
 It is as bad to have the lines too thick as too thin.
 The density of the print determines the contrast on the screen. - The organization of the message is also important to the understanding of the visual as a whole.
 We ordinarily look first at the upper left area of printed material.
 This is probably the best place to start the message. - The best test of the readability of the visual is to simply try it out in the training area where it will be used.